Ryan-Holmes-363/Ryan-Holmes-363/README.md

-- 👋 Hi, I’m Ryan Holmes
-- 👀 I’m interested in Software Engineering
-- 🌱 I’m currently learning CS at The University of Arkansas
+- Hi, I’m Ryan Holmes, I'm a sophomore computer science major at the University of Arkansas, Fayetteville.
+I'm interested in programming and ML/AI.
-- 📫 You can reach me via email at rth005@uark.edu
+- You can reach me via email at rth005@uark.edu

 <!---
 Ryan-Holmes-363/Ryan-Holmes-363 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.